TalaoDAO/wallet-interaction/README.md

 ## Motivation

 For holders wishes to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from an issuer to process a request for credential issuance.
-A manifest is a common data format for describing the inputs a user must provide to an Issuer and the way the VCs shopuild be presented.
+A manifest is a common data format for describing the inputs a user must provide to an Issuer and the way the VCs should be presented.
 This draft has been inpired by the Credential Manfifest specification with a very limited implementations :

 - display output descriptors as labels (name, description) et templates objetcs (label name, description, color,...),
 - input descriptor,